Wise-SrNet: A Novel Architecture for Enhancing Image Classification by Learning Spatial Resolution of Feature Maps: Introduction

 Convolutional layers have made a considerable improvement in computer vision tasks.
 Before introducing convolutional layers, deep learning was known for using fully connected (FC) layers.
 One of the main problems of FC layers was utilizing too many parameters (weights), which made the developers unable to extend the number of layers due to the possibility of overfitting and also the need for huge RAM storage.

-Convolutional layers' most important novelty was to decrease the number of weights while improving learning efficiency, so the developers could design models with more layers that achieved more reliable results on different benchmarks.
-LeNet\cite{726791} and AlxNet\cite{krizhevsky2012imagenet} were the leaders for introducing convolutional models in Image classification tasks.
+Convolutional layers' most important novelty was decreasing the number of weights while improving learning efficiency, so the developers could design models with more layers that achieved more reliable results on different benchmarks.
+LeNet\cite{726791} and AlexNet\cite{krizhevsky2012imagenet} were the leaders for introducing convolutional models in Image classification tasks.
 After them, VGG \cite{simonyan2015deep} designed an architecture made by convolutional layers and obtained a good improvement in image classification on the ImageNet benchmark\cite{5206848}.

 VGG models generate a 7×7×512 feature map from an input image with 224×244×3 resolution.
 VGG is made of almost 14 million weights for the feature extraction base.
 At the final layers, VGG architectures flatten the feature map to a 25088 neuron tensor and use two FC layers, each with 4096 neurons, to connect the flattened feature map to the final classification layer.
 The biggest issue in this conversion is increasing the number of weights from 14 million to almost 138 million!
 This increment for just three layers is not optimized at all.